Friday Updates - November 1, 2024

 Daylight Savings Time ends this weekend!
 Don't forget to set your clocks back one hour this Saturday evening before you go to bed.

-Just a reminder that the Durham Town Clerk’s Office will be closed on Election Day, Tuesday, November 5, 2024, and will re-open at 12pm on Wednesday, November 6, 2024.
-Residents are not permitted to do motor vehicle registrations in other towns (many clerk offices will be closed on Tuesday), but payments may be left in the town hall drop box.
+Just a reminder that the Durham Town Clerk’s Office at the Town Hall will be closed on Election Day, Tuesday, November 5, 2024, and won't re-open until 12:00 pm on Wednesday, November 6, 2024.
+Residents are not permitted to do motor vehicle registrations in other towns (many clerk offices will be closed on Tuesday), but payments may be left in the town hall drop box outside the main entrance to the Town Hall.
+Anyone looking to register to vote must do so at the polling location.

 A family of skeletons attended the Downtown Trick-or-Treat on Saturday, October 26.
 Courtesy, Todd Selig